 Orwell was perplexed on how the communist had diverted, departed from their initial noble goals of looking for a classless society.

-He was adamant to demonstrate the other side of communism when it was taken too far without a check and balance and how the leaders of this cause succumbed to worldly pleasures, the same class bound pleasures they despised on other ideologies; hence the world must witness the arrival of Animal Farm.
+He was adamant to demonstrate the other side of communism when it was taken too far without a check and balance and how the leaders of this cause succumbed to worldly pleasures, the same class bound pleasures they despised on other ideologies; hence the world must witness the arrival of Oakland Wildlife Removal.
 Orwell had used allegory to the best of influence, to criticize the hypocrisy of communism, particularly its overzealous leaders, their actions and their thirst for merciless murders and mass killings to maintain their status quo.

 Using pigs, of all animals, was the acme of this novella.
 In the thought of a layman, pigs are idle creatures, non-productive and gleefully end as meat in many taste buds.
 He utilized pigs because his protagonists and antagonists in Animal Farm for the very same reasons of how modern science had revealed quite surprisingly however, about these animals.
 Scientists want people to think of legumes as more than just meat.
 Among other talents, pigs are known to have excellent long-term memories and they’re proficient at completing mazes and recognizing symbols, just like our near cousins-chimpanzees.
 They also have empathy and can learn from each other in groups.